Quantum simulation of electronic structure via quantum fast multipole method: Conclusion

+However, the focus in this work is on showing that it is possible to achieve the $\cO(\eta)$ complexity at all, and reducing the overheads is a topic for future work.
+In particular, we have used an early form of the FMM for clarity of exposition \cite{greengard1988efficient,greengard1997new}, and there have been many advances since then.
+For example, the Tucker decomposition \cite{Tucker} and reduced-rank approximations \cite{Hesford2011} can reduce the data needed for the FMM.
+Recent work has shown a ``skeleton'' representation of the far field can simplify the implementation \cite{Skeleton}.
+FMM code developed for GPUs, such as PKDGRAV3, is designed to minimise data movement as well as reduce memory usage \cite{potter2017pkdgrav3}.

-There are still potential improvements to be made in the efficiency of the procedure.
-For example, redundant information for all boxes is included by associating box information for each electron register.
+There are also potential improvements that can be made to the quantum implementation to improve the efficiency.
+Note that redundant information for all boxes is included by associating box information for each electron register.
 It is possible that further improvements could be made by using only a single copy of information for each box (a principle used in Ref.~\cite{Stetina2025}).
 There is also redundancy in our usage of multiple Morton orderings, which results in the information from boxes in the interaction list being accessed multiple times.
 Potentially, alternatives such as Hilbert orderings \cite{Liao2001,Barkalov2022} or different shifts in the Morton ordering \cite{LikANN} could provide better performance.

+The overheads could also be significantly reduced using the simplified quantum FMM for evenly distributed particles from Section \ref{sec:even}.
+The difficulty in using that scheme is that the quantum simulation includes basis states with unevenly distributed particles, which is why we have presented the full adaptive scheme as our main approach.
+The full adaptive scheme has larger overhead due to using more levels, associating multipole information with every electron, and the difficulty of accessing the information from the interaction list.
+If it were possible to bound the error while restricting to a subspace of evenly distributed particles, then the simpler scheme of Section \ref{sec:even} could be used.

+In the future it may also be interesting to use our scheme as a basis for efficient implementations of the split-operator method for Hamiltonians with more general potentials.
+An important special case is the simulation of periodic quantum systems in a dual plane-wave basis \cite{DualPlane}.
+That results in the kernel

+which is quite different from the standard Coulomb interaction in a real-space basis that we have analysed here.
+However, adapting FMM to this would involve straightforward modification of the interaction lists and certain translation operators, as in classical implementations~\cite{schmidt1991implementing,schmidt1997multipole,baczewski2011n}.